Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Introduction

 The paper proceeds as follows: First, we describe the methods and the data used; then, we present the results for three selected Norwegian harbors, \acrfull{osc}, \acrfull{bgo}, and \acrfull{anx}; and, finally, we provide a summary of our findings, together with a discussion of the results.
-For legibility, we provide further details in the appendices.
+We also provide further details in the appendices.
 All material needed to reproduce these results is available in a Github repository (see Appendix \ref{sec:appendix_a}).
 A table with the coordinates of the stations is provided in Appendix \ref{sec:appendix_b}.
-For an introduction to storm surge theory, the reader is directed to Appendix \ref{sec:appendix_c}.
-Lastly, basic Machine Learning concepts used in the study are explained in Appendix \ref{sec:appendix_d}.
+Basic storm surge theory is explained in Appendix \ref{sec:appendix_c} and basic Machine Learning concepts used in the study are explained in Appendix \ref{sec:appendix_d}.
+Lastly, we show two examples of polar plots as a function of wave characteristics in Appendix \ref{sec:appendix_e}.
+These figures are not included in the main discussion because the wave parameters do not improve the \acrshort{ml} models, but they are shown to illustrate that error patterns are also visible in other quantities.